-In Ultra Fractal, you can set a resolution value for your fractals in the Fractal Properties tool window, and in the Render to Disk dialog.
-The resolution specifies the relation between the logical size of the fractal in pixels, and its physical size in centimeters or inches.
-Normally, the resolution is set in DPI (dots per inch), so the logical size and the physical size are related by this formula:
+The resolution value sets the relation between the logical size of the fractal in pixels, and its physical size in centimeters or inches.
+Normally, the resolution is set in DPI (dots per inch), so the logical size and the physical size are related by this simple formula:

-LogicalSize [Pixels] = PhysicalSize [Inches] * Resolution [DPI]
+LogicalSize (pixels) = PhysicalSize (inches) * Resolution (DPI)

 See Also